AftabKhadija/portfolio/README.md

 bash
 Copy code
 cd your-project/backend/project-backend
-Create a file named Dockerfile:
+Create a file named Dockerfile with the following code:

-Dockerfile
+dockerfile
 Copy code
 # Use the official Node.js image
 FROM node:18